dblock/code.dblock.org/_posts/2011/2011-07-30-modularizing-a-ror-grape-api-multiple-versions.markdown

 match '/api/v2/\*other' => Api
 {% endhighlight %}

 What does _Api_v1_ or _Api_v2_ look like?
-It’s  a little tricky.
+It's  a little tricky.
 We need to include api modules into the parent Grape API, like this.

 {% highlight ruby %}
 module Api_v1